mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 ### Lawyers insist on Microsoft Word but never learned to use it

-I knew the lawyers were going to use Microsoft Word to send contract revisions back and forth, and I knew that was going to be bumpy, but I was surprised by just how bad lawyers are at Word.
+I knew the lawyers were going to use Microsoft Word to send contract revisions back and forth, and I knew that was going to be frustrating, but I underestimated how bad lawyers are at Word.

-The lawyers would do things like manually numbering fields instead of using auto-numbering, so anytime we added or deleted from a list, someone had to manually re-number the list.
+The lawyers would do things like manually numbering fields instead of using auto-numbering, so any time we added or deleted from a list, someone had to manually re-number the list.
 They didn't know how to cross-reference within a document, so when they said "as mentioned in section 4.3.3," that reference would become invalid if we changed the section numbering.

 They also don't seem to know how to use page breaks.
 Instead, they fill the remainder of the page with dozens of line breaks, so as soon as you change any content, the layout gets screwed up.